acos-server/acos-pointandclick/README.md

 Any xml files in the content package are recognizes as exercises.
 Use example.xml as a basis for creating your own exercises.
 Note that ACOS server must be restarted after adding new exercises.

+You can specify content (correct answers, feedback, etc.) either by providing a hand-written JSON file or by using XML.
+The JSON file must be placed in the content directory of the content package and named similar to the xml file (e.g. exercise1.xml goes with content/exercise1.json).

 # Notation

 The content must be wrapped in a single element.
-The following structures is valid:
+The following structure is valid:
 ```html
 <html>
   <head>